cocoamzimela-source/Course-Core-Website/README.md

 3. Ensure that the linked CSS file is in the same folder as the HTML file for correct styling.

 **📜 License**:
-This project is licensed under the MIT License – you are free to use, modify, and distribute the code with proper attribution. - see the (License)[Liscense] file for details.
+This project is licensed under the MIT License – you are free to use, modify, and distribute the code with proper attribution. - see the [License](LICENSE) file for details.

 **👨‍💻 Author**:
 Created by Thandiswa Cocoa Mzimela